pykickstart/pykickstart/docs/kickstart-docs.rst

 This required command specifies how the boot loader should be installed.

-**As of Fedora 16 there must be a biosboot partition for the bootloader to be installed successfully onto a disk that contains a GPT/GUID partition table, which includes disks initialized by anaconda.
+There must be a biosboot partition for the bootloader to be installed successfully onto a disk that contains a GPT/GUID partition table, which includes disks initialized by anaconda.
 This partition may be created with the kickstart option ``part biosboot --fstype=biosboot --size=1``.
-However, in the case that a disk has an existing biosboot partition, adding a "part biosboot" option is unnecessary.**
+However, in the case that a disk has an existing biosboot partition, adding a ``part biosboot`` option is unnecessary.

 ``--append=``